Google Docs’ time has run out!

 A new generation of tools

-Meeting-first tools are solving all these problems.
+Meeting-first tools, like Meetric.app, are solving all these problems, effectively replacing Google Docs for meetings.
 For example:

-They have access to your calendar and so can easily attach information (like minutes) to each event in your calendar.
-This gives you a central repository for all your notes and actions across all your meetings.
+Calendar synced: easily attach information (like your notes) to each event in your calendar.
+This gives you a central repository for all your notes and actions across all your meetings, organised per your calendar.

-They also have access to the guest list of each your event, and can easily link together recurring meetings or meetings with the same guest list, making it easy to show the minutes & actions from related meetings all in one place.
+Meeting history: easily link the notes & actions of recurring meetings or meetings with the same guest list, making it easy to show everything that was discussed across multiple meetings all in one place.

-You can create tasks/actions and assign them to someone in the meeting, just like a task management tool.
-Some even sync the task to your favourite tool (eg. create a card in Trello or a task in Asana).
-It’ll also follow-up automatically by email or in Slack when an action hasn’t been ‘ticked off’ by its owner ahead of the next meeting.
+Meeting task management: In the meeting, next steps can be created as actions and assigned to someone in the meeting, just like a task management tool.
+It’ll also follow-up automatically by email or in Slack when an action hasn’t been done by its owner before the next meeting.

-And being meeting-first, their product development takes into account all the elements of a meeting: agenda, time, location, videoconference, guests, information, etc.
+Meeting focus: being meeting-first, product development of such tools takes into account all the elements of a meeting: agenda, time, location, videoconference, guests, information, etc and help you better manage these elements.